brunoluiz/ocpp-server-tool/README.md

 ## Supported Commands

-Not all commands are supported, but the one below are.
+Not all commands are supported, but the ones below are.
 You just need to type the command at the console + its arguments, as a "bash command".
 As you will see, all commands require the charge station id.

 ### remotestart
 ```